regis-leray/java-driver/features/ssl/README.md

 keytool -genkey -keyalg RSA -alias client -keystore client.keystore
 ```

-Then extract the public part of the client certificate, and import it in
+If you're using self-signed certificates, extract the public part of the
-the truststore of each Cassandra node:
+client certificate, and import it in the truststore of each Cassandra
+node:

 ```
 keytool -export -alias client -file client.cer -keystore client.keystore keytool -import -v -trustcacerts -alias client -file client.cer -keystore server.truststore
 ```

+If you're using a CA, sign the client certificate with it (see the blog
+post linked at the top of this page).
+Then the nodes' truststores only
+need to contain the CA's certificate (which should already be the case
+if you've followed the steps for inter-node encryption).

 ### Driver configuration